abey79/calc/README.md

 ## Usage

-CLI help is availalbe with:
+CLI help is available with:

 ```
 $ calc --help